spacer

 flourishing of mental and physical power.
 An abundance of qi and

-blood ensures that a person will be able to ward off and recover from illness and be capable of prolonged and strenuous physical
+blood ensures that a person will be able to ward off and recover

 and mental effort.
-Deficiencies or obstructions of either blood or qi
+Deficiencies or obstructions of either blood

 can cause weakness, lack of stamina, and illness.

-Each of the Chinese tonic herbs has yin and yang properties, which
+Each of the Chinese tonic herbs has yin and yang properties,

-are thought to influence certain organs and functions in the body.
+are thought to influence certain organs and functions in the

 Yin tonics replenish the body’s resources, blood and essence;